What to Expect

-Taking an online degree program is a very different experience than being on campus.
-Students in the online global food law programs are encouraged to join the group Facebook page and to otherwise get to know other students, as well as the faculty and staff of the program.
-No matter where you are in the world, you're a Spartan, and we're proud to have you as a member of our Law College community!
-Always feel welcome to join us here on campus for events, such as our LL.M.
-Thanksgiving or speakers series.
-Or, just come for a visit to get a feel for the campus!
+Taking an online degree program is a very different experience than being physically present on a university campus.
+Convenience and flexibility replace the typical face-to-face learning experience.
+You can take classes in your office or on your couch, at noon or at 3 a.m.
+Discussions and communications take place through e-mail and Internet exchanges.
+Students in the online Global Food Law program are encouraged to join the group Facebook page and to otherwise get to know other students, faculty, and staff.
+No matter where you are in the world, once you join our program you are a Spartan and a member of our Law College community.
+Although your physical presence on our campus will never be required, you are always welcome to visit us on campus in East Lansing, Michigan and to attend events such as our LL.M.
+Thanksgiving dinner or our LL.M. speaker series.

-As with law classes on campus, you should plan for 3-4 hours of home work for each credit you take.
-Courses are taught in a series of sections or "modules".
-Each module will cover a specific topic or issue.
-New materials will generally be uploaded on Friday nights, though this can vary by professor.
-You will usually have a week to read new materials and complete new assignments.
+As with most law school classes on campus, you should plan for 3-4 hours of homework each week for each credit you take in the fall or spring terms.
+Summer courses are condensed into 7 weeks, so you should expect more hours of homework during summer term.
+Courses are typically taught in a series of sections or "modules.”
+Each module covers a specific topic or issue.
 Once a module is posted, it will remain online for the entire semester.
-Instructors may not, however, continually and actively check these past modules for discussion items and questions.
-Most professors will also not expect you to keep up with discussions in past modules, though you should always check with each of your professors for their individual policies.
+However, professors may not actively check past modules for discussion items and questions, and most professors will not expect you to keep up with discussions in past modules.
+You should always check with each of your professors to determine their individual policies.

-The MSU Virtual University allows us to used automated scoring for your online tests and even your course evalutions.
-There are many additional online resources, like links to web sites and journals, that will be available through your online courses.
+MSU’s Virtual University, through Desire2Learn, gives professors the ability to use automated scoring for your online tests, hold online discussions, and provide real-time feedback on quizzes.
+Many additional online resources, such as links to web sites, blogs and journals, will also be available through your online courses.